waitmandot/InstritAI/docs/README.md

 - **requirements.txt**: Lists required Python dependencies.
 - **system_prompt.json**: Contains the initial system prompt for the assistant.

+## Getting Started
+To set up and run the project on your local machine, follow these steps:

 ### Prerequisites
 1. Python 3.9+